siphyshu/wallpy-sensei/README.md

-# wallpy-sensei
+# 🌆 Wallpy-Sensei

-🌆 A dynamic wallpaper tool - change 'em as the day goes on
----
-Wallpy Sensei is a cool utility that changes your wallpapers based on the time of the day.
-Add your own wallpacks or choose from the collection.
-Have fun! :)
+Wallpy-Sensei is a dynamic wallpaper tool for (windows/macOS/linux) to change wallpapers based on the time of the day.

 ### To-Do
 - [ ] Update README.md